 July 9th, 2015 by inflectra

-One of the new features in the latest version of Rapise, is an integrated Web Spy, also known as a DOM Browser.
+One of the features of Rapise, is an integrated Web Spy, also known as a DOM Browser.
 It's similar to the tools already in the web browsers such as IE, Firefox and Chrome (e.g. Firebug), but unlike using those tools it has lots of nifty features for making web testing easier and also integrates directly into Rapise testing IDE so that you can code against any of the elements visible in the Spy.
 This article describes how to use the Spy.

 This article demonstrates how you can use Rapise to inspect the objects in a web page and Learn them for testing.
 This is useful in cases where you have more complex applications to test and you need to pick specific objects.
 For example you may want to select one of the books in the grid based on its name rather than its row number (which may change if you add books).

 In the main Test ribbon of Rapise, expand the dropdown list for the ‘Spy’ tool and make sure that ‘Web Object’ is selected:

 Now, click on the main ‘Spy’ tool icon and Rapise will start the Web Spy: